TechnoRahmon/ServiceUnitTest/README.md

 # ServiceUnitTest
-This is a sample project for testing a service layer using NUnit.
+This is a sample project for testing a service layer using NUnit and Autofac.Extras.Moq.
 The project contains unit tests for the `OrderService` class, which handles order-related operations in the system.

 ## Prerequisites
 To run the tests in this project, you will need: